Avian influenza virus type A (H5N1) in U.S. dairy cattle

 • The USDA, FDA, and CDC continue to state they have no concerns about the safety of the commercial milk supply because milk from impacted animals is being diverted or destroyed so it does not enter the human food supply.
 In addition, products are pasteurized before entering interstate commerce for human consumption.

-• Although the FDA has found fragments of the H5N1 virus in some pasteurized milk samples from grocery stores, preliminary results of additional tests show the absence of live, infectious virus in those samples.
+• The FDA, alongside federal and state partners, continues to undertake research activities to help ensure the safety of the milk and milk product supply during the outbreak.
+A variety of retail dairy samples from multiple states have been tested for the virus, including pasteurized milk; pasteurized milk-based products, such as butter, ice cream, and various cheeses; and aged raw milk cheese.
+Although fragments of the H5N1 virus have been found in some samples, additional tests have shown the absence of live, infectious virus in those samples.
 Overall, the results indicate that pasteurization is effective in inactivating the virus, and reaffirm the FDA's assessment that pasteurized milk is safe for human consumption.

 • The FDA strongly encourages that any milk diverted for feeding calves be heat treated to kill harmful bacteria or viruses before feeding.